CodeX-HL7-FHIR-Accelerator/GenomeX-DataExchange/input/pagecontent/index.md

 ### IP Statements
   <p>{% include ip-statements.xhtml %} </p>

-Details for Transport are described in [Transport Messaging](transport.html)
 ### Credits

 Our thanks to the contributors to the CodeX/GenomeX data exchange workstream which drive the guidance in this IG: